LHD (load, haul, dump machine): Drives

 LHDs are available in both diesel and electric versions.
-The diesel version is easily transportable from one location to another and has diesel engines as power drive of 75 to 150 HP or more.
+The diesel version is easily transportable from one location to another and has diesel engines with a power drive of 75 to 150 HP or more.
 Engines are either water- or air-cooled.

 LHD with electric motors as drives have a general capacity of 75 to 150 HP.
 These are operative at a medium voltage of 380 to 550 volts.
 Flexible trailing cables are provided with a reeling/unreeling facility to feed power.

 These drives operate hydraulic pumps and hydraulic motors for further operation of the various movements of buckets and vehicle traction and steering.
 The speed of the vehicle is controlled mechanically.
 The transmission is controlled by a hydrostatic drive; in hydrostatic transmission, the motor drives a variable displacement pump hydraulically connected to a hydro-motor driving the axle via a gearbox.
 The speed is controlled by changing the displacement volume of the axial pump.
-The power train consists of a closed-loop hydraulic transmission, parking brakes, two-stage gearbox, and drive lines.
+The power train consists of a closed-loop hydraulic transmission, parking brakes, a two-stage gearbox, and drive lines.

 Safety provisions

 Service, emergency, and parking brakes with fire-resistant hydraulic fluid are used.
-Headlights, audible warning signal, backup alarm, and portable fire extinguisher are provided.
+Headlights, audible warning signals, backup alarms, and portable fire extinguishers are provided.
 A special cabin is also provided for the safety of the operator.
-A safety device is provided to shut off the engine if exhaust gases exceed a temperature of 85 °C (or as per set value).
+A safety device is provided to shut off the engine if exhaust gases exceed a temperature of 85 °C (or as per the set value).

-For electric shock safety, these LHDs' power source (gate end box) are equipped with earth conductivity protection using pilot core in electric trailing cable, which isolates complete power when earth continuity is broken.
+For electric shock safety, these LHDs' power source (gate end box) is equipped with earth conductivity protection using pilot core in electric trailing cable, which isolates complete power when earth continuity is broken.

 Latest developments

-LHDs are available with remote controls.
-These are essential to remove the material where the stope is unprotected from the top and loose muck can fall off.
-There are LHD available with the remote tramming facility and these can handle 8000 tons of ore per day.
+Most LHDs come equipped with remote control capabilities, which are crucial for clearing materials in areas where the stope lacks top protection, preventing loose muck from falling off.
+Some LHD models offer remote tramming functionality, enabling them to handle a daily ore capacity of 8000 tons.
+Two LHD OEM's (Caterpillar and Sandvik) have developed commercial auto-tramming systems - called Minegem and Automine respectively.